 The optional CO2-400 controller plugs directly into the CO2-400 connector on the Gas Pro.
 It operates on 24 VAC from the Gas Pro - no separate power supply needed.
 It uses a 10 foot long cable, extension cables are available.
 If a CO2-400 is connected, the CO2-400 Switch is DOWN, towards the connector.
-When used, the Gas Pro power supply must be plugged into an outlet that is always powered.
+The Gas Pro power supply is plugged into an outlet that is always powered.
 See CO2-400 instructions for further details.